Stakeholder Analysis

 Examples of stakeholders for a particular project

-The first step is to identify the stakeholders of the project.
-Start by brainstorming and listing the individuals and groups who may have a stake in the project.
-Once you have developed a list of stakeholders, you need to group them into logical categories such as external stakeholders, process team, senior managers, etc. Affinity mapping can be used to organize and make sense of the various stakeholder groups.
+The first step involves identifying the stakeholders associated with the project.
+This can be achieved by brainstorming and compiling a list of individuals and groups who have a stake in the project.
+Subsequently, these stakeholders are organized into logical categories such as external stakeholders, process teams, senior managers, etc. Affinity mapping can be utilized to organize and make sense of the various stakeholder groups.

 Project Stakeholder Structure

-The first step is to identify the stakeholders and group them into logical categories
+The first step involves identifying the stakeholders and grouping them into logical categories

 Next, you need to analyze stakeholders based on their roles and characteristics.
-Stakeholder analysis involves studying multiple stakeholder characteristics and analyze their level of involvement.
-This article focuses on four characteristics which are:
+Multiple stakeholder attributes are considered during this analysis to gauge their level of involvement.
+This article focuses on four key characteristics which are:

 1. The power and influence they hold (determined by their positions).